alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 experience is **wildly** different.
 My experience won't be typical because no one's experience is typical.
 The space of outcomes is too big.
 Even if your outcome doesn't line up with mine, I hope this post conveys the *potential* outcomes.
-* For that reason, this post is long.
+* Conveying those outcomes made this post long.
 Sorry.
 I tried to make it shorter and I failed.

 Research Confidence